Optimal control of a dissipative micromaser quantum battery in the ultrastrong coupling regime: Abstract

 \section{Abstract}

-We investigate the open system dynamics of a micromaser quantum battery operating in the ultrastrong coupling (USC) regime under environmental dissipation.
-The battery consists of a single-mode electromagnetic cavity sequentially interacting, via the Rabi Hamiltonian, with a stream of qubits acting as chargers.
-Dissipative effects arise from the weak coupling of the qubit–cavity system to a thermal bath.
-Non-negligible in the USC regime, the counter-rotating terms substantially improve the charging speed, but also lead, in the absence of dissipation, to unbounded energy growth and highly mixed cavity states.
-Dissipation during each qubit–cavity interaction mitigates these detrimental effects, yielding steady-state of finite energy and ergotropy.
-Optimal control on qubit preparation and interaction times enhances battery's performance in: (i) Maximizing the stored ergotropy trhough an optimized charging protocol; (ii) Stabilizing the stored ergotropy against dissipative losses through an optimized measurement-based passive-feedback strategy.
-Overall, our numerical results demonstrate that the interplay of ultrastrong light–matter coupling, controlled dissipation, and optimized control strategies enables micromaser quantum batteries to achieve both enhanced charging performance and long-term stability under realistic conditions.
+We investigate the open-system dynamics of a micromaser quantum battery in the ultrastrong-coupling (USC) regime.
+The battery consists of a quantized harmonic mode sequentially interacting, via the Rabi Hamiltonian, with a stream of qubits acting as chargers.
+USC enhances the charging speed but also induces unbounded energy growth and highly mixed cavity states.
+Dissipation suppresses this behavior, driving the system to a steady state with finite energy and ergotropy.
+Using optimal control theory, we show that the interplay between USC and dissipation enhances both charging performance and long-term stability against losses.